 2. Contributes to the achievement of the goals and objectives of the University by overseeing the preparation of an annual capital appropriations request to the State of Missouri, overseeing the preparation of an internal budget for assigned departments, and preparing and managing execution of the Administrative Services, Furnishings and Fixtures, and Space Audit Program budgets.

 3. Facilitates the appropriate growth and development of the University ‘s campus environment by integrating facilities, safety, transportation, and environmental health requirements to develop a long-range campus master plan designed to satisfy the University’s academic and support requirements either through new construction or renovation of existing facilities and serving as chair of the Master Planning Committee.

-4. Assimilates programmatic facility needs expressed by University administrators and coordinates with the Vice President for Administrative and Information Services to ensure communication of the University’s capital project requirements to the Board of Governors, to the Coordinating Board for Higher Education (CBHE), and ultimately to the Missouri General Assembly by directing and coordinating the preparation of the University’s annual capital appropriations request and testifying before House and Senate committees regarding facility requirements and costs.
+4. Assimilates programmatic facility needs expressed by University administrators and coordinates with the Vice President for Administrative Services to ensure communication of the University’s capital project requirements to the Board of Governors, to the Coordinating Board for Higher Education (CBHE), and ultimately to the Missouri General Assembly by directing and coordinating the preparation of the University’s annual capital appropriations request and testifying before House and Senate committees regarding facility requirements and costs.